evan-william/personal-project/Github Projects/Learning Projects/Intermediate/Auto Miner for Minecraft/readme.md

 ## 📜 Description

-**Mine-Script** is an intelligent auto-mining bot for Minecraft that uses image detection and simulated keypresses to automate forward mining.
-It detects **lava danger** in real-time — when spotted, the bot will **retreat** automatically to avoid damage.
+**Mine-Script** is an auto-mining bot for Minecraft that uses image detection and simulated keypresses to automate forward mining.
+It detects **lava danger** in real-time, when spotted, the bot will **retreat** automatically to avoid damage.

-Perfect for automating repetitive mining tasks in **single-player** or approved servers.

 ---

 ## ⚙️ Requirements